jocades/pcall/packages/rpc/README.md

 const result = await hello({ name: 'World' })
 ```

-The input can be a single value or an object.
+The validator can be a single zod schema or an object of zod schemas.

 ```ts
 procedure().input(z.string()) // single input